National Cookie Cutter Week

 Try out new cookie recipes during this festive week.
 Look for international cookie recipes or unique flavor combinations.

-Experimenting with different recipes can add excitement to your baking routine.
-You might discover a new favorite cookie.
+Experimenting with different recipes can add excitement to a baking routine and might even lead to the discovery of a new favorite cookie.

 Also on ...